-If someone throws a punch at you and you attempt to block then clearly you want your block to arrive in a timely manner.
+If someone throws a punch at you and you attempt to block then clearly you want your block to arrive on time.
 If you block too early, you miss the incoming strike altogether allowing it to sail in right after your failed block attempt and, well, you know what happens.

 You can also block too late.
 The sequence goes something like, “Ouch!,” block.
 This is a case of employing different timing but producing identical results.

-Obviously the timing will vary depending on initial striking distance, the nature of the strike, and the speed of its delivery.
+The timing will vary depending on the initial striking distance, the nature of the strike, and the speed of its delivery.
 Appreciating these variables is a matter of practical experience.
 Nobody can teach you this.
 You need to experience it yourself to appreciate what works best.

 Blocking is perhaps the most fundamental application of timing.
 Two moving things (the strike and your block) must arrive at a beneficial point and time to ensure you are not hit.
 This takes some precise hand-eye coordination.
 But it is not especially complex.
 Nearly everyone learns to do this fairly quickly (especially if they are not a huge fan of being hit).

-As a person steps in your direction you may be able to employ timing in a different manner.
-As a person walks they usually lift a foot, shift their weight forward and then rely on gravity to pull the foot down and hence the body forward.
+As a person steps in your direction, you may be able to employ timing differently.
+As a person walks they usually lift a foot, shift their weight forward and then rely on gravity to pull the foot down and hence drive the body forward.
 So the person has effectively put weight on the leg before it has reached the ground.
 If you disrupt the future placement of the leg in any manner the opponent will immediately lose structure and may fall.
 The person will be vulnerable to any other activity you may decide to initiate.
-Getting the timing right for such a disruption is not easy.
+Getting the timing right for such disruption is not easy.
 It takes a long time to feel confident in your ability to perform this simple skill.
-The skill is perhaps only 10% practical application.
+The skill is perhaps only ten percent practical application.
 The remainder is entirely timing.